Ajrarn/Natao/app/languages/helpMarkdown-en.md

 |y|v|
 |x|u|

 This simple table's two columns were created by using the vertical bars ( | ).
-Its header was separated from the rows by using hyphen-minus signs ( - ).
+Its header was separated from the rows by using minus signs ( - ).
 The colon signs ( : ) were used to highlight the table's title.

 Let's create another table, this time one that's a bit more complex.

 In the Editor panel, let's write or paste-in the following section:

 	::gfm